 Weighing too much or too little can increase our risk of diseases such as diabetes, heart failure, high blood pressure, and so many others.
 Aside from that, it can also affect your fertility.

-Our weight can dictate whether or not we’d have children as it controls much of our hormone levels.
+Yes, our weight can dictate whether or not we’d have children – it controls much of our hormone levels.
 This doesn’t apply to women alone.
 Being overweight can also affect a man’s fertility.

 There is no sure-fire way on how to get pregnant.